Brenda Bowers (RN, BSN)

 Emergency Contact Information Parent/guardian and emergency contact information is very important and needs to be updated every year and/or when changes occur.
 It is important that we have your correct home, cell, and work numbers, as well as at least 2 emergency contact numbers who can be contacted in case your student, needs emergency medical help and we are unable to reach a parent.
 Please be sure the emergency contacts you list are willing to pick your child up from school if you are unavailable.
 You can do this when you register your student online and/ or by calling the school office and reporting changes.

 Medication Guidelines If your student requires prescription medication, it is best to ask the doctor to schedule the administration times outside of school hours so it can be taken at home.
 If your student must take medication at school, it must be kept in the nurse’s office and must be given by the nurse or a trained UAP (Unlicensed Assistive Personnel).
-Medication permission forms are available at each school and the WCS website.
+Medication permission forms are available at each school and on the WCS website.
 No prescription medication will be given unless the school has a signed medication permit on file from the physician OR the medication is in the original container with the original pharmacy label and the student’s name.
 Written permission must also be on file from the student’s parent/guardian.
 Over-the-counter medications require the same parental authorization and original, labeled bottle as prescriptive medication.
 They must be administered in a manner consistent with the instructions on the label.
 No herbal or vitamin supplement will be given unless the nurse has a medication permission form completed and signed by the physician and parent/guardian.
 They also must be in their original container labeled with the student’s name.
 ALL medication should be discussed with the school nurse and kept in the nurse’s office.
 Exceptions to this requirement are self-administered rescue inhalers for asthma, self-administered EPI PEN for severe allergic reactions, and medication specified in an IEP, Section 504, or individual health plan.

 Indiana law allows students to carry and use their inhalers/ EPI PENS IF the physician, parent, and school nurse agree the student has demonstrated appropriate knowledge and administration of the medication.
 Students carrying these medications have the responsibility to use them correctly and ONLY for themselves.
-We ask that students report to the nurse’s office if they use their inhaler more than once during the school day.
+We ask that students report to the nurse’s office if they use their inhalers more than once during the school day.
 Students MUST report to the nurse’s office immediately if they use an EPI PEN.
 See School Board Policy #5330 “Use of Medications” for further reference.

 Vision acuity screening is required by Indiana Law on all students in 1, 3, 5, and 8 grades.
 MCT (modified clinical technique) vision testing is required on all 1st-grade students and will be completed by an optometrist or ophthalmologist in the fall of each school year.
 Students may be transported by bus to a central location for the MCT exam.